 - This results in both a decrease in volume and an increase in osmolality (concentration) of the urine excreted.

 6. The extra water that has been reabsorbed re-enters the circulatory system, reducing the serum osmolality.

-7. This reduction in serum osmolality is detected by the hypothalamus and results in decreased production of vasopressin.
+7. This reduction in serum osmolality is detected by the hypothalamus and results in decreased production of ADH.

 Deranged physiology in SIADH

-SIADH has a number of potential causes.
-These are demonstrated in the diagram below.
-The important difference in SIADH, is the lack of any negative feedback mechanism, resulting in an inability to reduce or stop ADH production.
-As a result, ADH is continually produced, regardless of what the serum osmolality is.
-This ultimately results in abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic symptoms and signs associated with SIADH.
+The important difference between normal physiology and what occurs in SIADH is the lack of any negative feedback mechanism.
+This results in an inability to reduce or stop ADH production – as a result, ADH is continually produced, regardless of what the serum osmolality is.
+This ultimately leads to abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic symptoms and signs associated with SIADH.